Flat Tow Safely With Blue Ox Baseplates

 Get a Custom Baseplate for Your Vehicle from Blue Ox

 Blue Ox baseplates are custom-made to fit your specific towing needs.
 These durable, steel-constructed baseplates are easily integrated into the original frame and bumper of your vehicle.
 They are designed to flex and absorb shock during your trip while minimizing wear on the suspension.
-Visit the Blue Ox website to find a baseplate and tow bar that are right for you.
+Visit the Blue Ox website to find a baseplate, make a baseplate fit request, or find a tow bar that are right for you.

 Tags: baseplatebaseplate towingflat towingtowing safety